Juris Doctor Courses & Course Descriptions

 After orientation, students may exercise a one-time transfer option between the part-time and full-time programs at the end of the spring semester.
 Should you desire to transfer programs before orientation, you must submit a written request to the Office of Admissions before June 1 explaining why you are now seeking enrollment in a different program.
 Your revised application will be submitted to the Admissions Committee and considered for admission based on the program requirements.

-Students enrolled in the full-time J.D. program may obtain a joint-degree in business, communication, counseling or government, earning both degrees in significantly less time than would be required if the two degrees were pursued separately.
+Students enrolled in the full-time J.D. program may obtain a joint-degree, earning both degrees in significantly less time than would be required if the two degrees were pursued separately.